Skip to main content

 What

-FileWave has observed network issues when the Carbon Black EDR (Endpoint Detection and Response) extension is installed on a FileWave server or booster running on macOS.
-The issues can manifest as Boosters stopping to answer or respond, leading to disruption in device management workflows.
+FileWave has observed network issues when the Carbon Black EDR (Endpoint Detection and Response) system extension and network filter are installed on a FileWave Server or Booster running on macOS.
+The most common symptom is that the Booster stops responding, which can interrupt device check-ins and content delivery.

 When/Why